 Meritocracy satisfies the publicity condition-that is not its problem.
+The problem with meritocracy is that it fails to support the self-respect of so many citizens.
+The threat of instability leads to a search for an alternative to meritocracy.
+Like Hobbes, Rawls aims for a stable society.
+Yet while Hobbes countenanced nearly limitless state coercion, manipulation, and indoctrination to keep the peace, Rawls abjures these means.

-Its problem is that it fails to support the self-respect of so many citizens, which threatens instability.
-Rawls instead aims for stability 'for the right reasons': a stability of transparency (PL, 458-59; xl-xli, 389-92, 458-62).
-Rawls's hope is that citizen can know the social order as it really is, and can accept it without the need for indoctrination or false consciousness.
-Achieving this transparency means that the justification of the social order can be reflexive: all citizens can affirm the institutions that determine the kind of persons they want to be as well as the kind of persons they are (PL, 68-69).
+Rawls aims for stability 'for the right reasons': stability where all citizens can be 'wholehearted members of a democratic society who endorse society's intrinsic political ideals and values and do not simply acquiesce in the balance of political and social forces.'98 This is a stability of transparency.
+Rawls's hope is for a society that is stable because each citizen can know the social order as it really is, and can accept it without the need for indoctrination or false consciousness.
+Achieving this transparency means that the justification of the social order can be reflexive: all citizens can affirm the institutions that determine the kind of persons they want to be as well as the kind of persons they are.
+In such a society, conception of themselves, their character and ends...
+There is no need for the illusions and delusions of ideology for society to work properly and for citizens to accept it willingly.99